-We note that computer and analogue simulations on their own cannot falsify nor verify theories.
-As a result, current analogue gravity experiments cannot be said to test general relativity directly.
-Fortunately, experimental settings are reaching scales where the key predictions of quantum field in curved spacetime is becoming testable in the laboratory.
-Theoretical studies have shown that actual changes of the spacetime metric $g_{\mu\nu}$ can in principle produce observable effects on phonon states~\cite{sabin2014phonon}.
-This effect has been proposed to detect high frequency persistent gravitational waves~\cite{sabin2014phonon}, search for dark matter and dark energy~\cite{howl2023quantum}, opening the possibility of testing the predictions of quantum field theory in curved spacetime in the lab.
-Some aspects of the interplay of quantum fields and general relativity could be tested in space-based experiments where photon entanglement has been distributed across thousands of kilometers (for a review see~\cite{sidhu2021advances}).
-At these scales relativity kicks-in, since the proper time on Earth is different from the proper time on a satellite.
+We note that computer and analog simulations on their own cannot falsify nor verify theories.
+As a result, current analog gravity experiments cannot be said to test general relativity directly.
+Fortunately, experimental settings are reaching scales where the key predictions of quantum fields in curved spacetime are becoming testable in the laboratory.
+Theoretical studies have shown that actual changes of the spacetime metric $g_{\mu\nu}$ can, in principle, produce observable effects on phonon states~\cite{sabin2014phonon}.
+This effect is at the heart of the proposals to detect high frequency persistent gravitational waves~\cite{sabin2014phonon}, search for dark matter and dark energy~\cite{howl2023quantum}, opening the possibility of testing the predictions of quantum field theory in curved spacetime in the lab.
+Some aspects of the interplay of quantum fields and general relativity could be tested in space-based experiments where photon entanglement has been distributed across thousands of kilometers (for a review, see~\cite{sidhu2021advances}).
+At these scales, relativity kicks in since the proper time on Earth is different from the proper time on a satellite.
 Theoretical studies have shown that spacetime curvature affects the propagation of light wavepackets on Earth, affecting quantum communications~\cite{bruschi2014spacetime}.
-This effect goes beyond the gravitational phase-shift predicted by special relativity.
+This effect goes beyond the gravitational phase shift predicted by special relativity.
 The curvature of the spacetime around the Earth can flatten traveling wavepackets, as well as decohere quantum state,s and these effects can be used to measure spacetime parameters~\cite{kohlrus2017quantum,kohlrus2019quantum,bruschi2014quantum}.